garylirocks/quickrefs/azure-storage.markdown

 - Resource management operations: such as key management
 - and data operations on the Blob and Queue services, eg. you need *Storage Blob Data Contributor* role to write to a blob

+Use this when you are
+  - running an app with managed identities
+  - or using security principals (users, service principals)

 #### Access keys

 - Like a root password, allow **full access**.
 - Typically stored within env variables, database, or configuration file.
 - Should be private, don't include the config file in source control or store in public repos
+- It's recommended that you manage access keys in Azure Key Vault
 - Each storage account has two access keys, this allows key to be rotated:
   1. update connection strings in your app to use secondary access key
   2. Regenerate primary key using Azure portal or CLI.